 To book Richard Ayoade please contact your JLA Agent.

 Coming to prominence in the hit Channel 4 comedy The IT Crowd, Richard has gone on to present Travel Man and Gadget Man.
-He also acts as the deadpan guide to contestants navigating The Crystal Maze, has directed two hit feature films, and written two books and regularly pops up on panel shows.
+He also acts as the deadpan guide to contestants navigating The Crystal Maze, has directed two hit feature films, written two books and regularly pops up on panel shows.

 During his time at Cambridge, Richard joined the illustrious Footlights, becoming President.
 He went on to co-write the show Garth Marenghi’s Dark Place with fellow Footlights alum Matt Holness.
 The pair won the Perrier Award for the live stage show in Edinburgh, and Channel 4 went on to produce two series of the cult supernatural mystery parody.

 With roles in other cult and seminal comedies including Nathan Barley, Man to Man with Dean Learner (again with Matthew Holness) and The Mighty Boosh, Richard was cast as the archetypal nerd Maurice Moss in The IT Crowd.
 The show became a huge hit with Richard the undoubted star.